ktat/go-coloring/README.md

-        -use ... use predefined setting from config file($HOME/.koloit.toml) -conf ... path of config file (default "$HOME/.kolorit.toml") -grep ... take string and ignore not matched lines with it like grep. cannot use it with -s option -or   ... change grep option behavior. take string if any regexp is match.
+        -use ... use predefined setting from config file($HOME/.koloit.toml) -conf ... path of config file (default "$HOME/.kolorit.toml") -grep ... take string and ignore not matched lines with it like grep. cannot use it with -s option -and   ... change grep option behavior. take string only when all regexps are match.
 ```
 # Config file